Going Local: Travel Tools and a Travel Philosophy from Nicholas Kontis

 |Kontis learns how to make tamales in Puerto Vallarta.

 The Rise of Global Tourism

 International tourism is a booming industry.
-In 2014, there were roughly 1.2 billion international arrivals across the globe, and those tourists spent more than 1.3 trillion dollars.
+In 2016, there were over 1.2 billion international arrivals across the globe, and those tourists spent more than 1.3 trillion dollars.
 As the World Bank states, “Tourism [is] a key driver of socio-economic progress through export revenues, the creation of jobs and enterprises, and infrastructure development.”

 The rise of mass tourism—where large amounts of people visit a destination at the same time—has been an important part of this rise in tourism.
 It is also, however, unsustainable and often harmful, with profits monopolized by international companies, communities marginalized, and the natural environment harmed.
 By “going local,” as advocated by Kontis, travelers not only put their tourist dollars (or Euros or pounds) more directly into the hands of locals but also create intercultural connections that are at the heart of travel.

 “Your trip should make the world a better place by contributing to economic and social development,” writes Kontis.
 True, you can find a 3-euro Carnival mask in Venice, but purchasing that souvenir benefits a manufacturer in China rather than a local artisan trying to preserve a heritage tradition.
 Purchase local handicrafts and pay a price that reflects the understanding of a fair wage.
 “Exploitation of people or the environment in any form conflicts with the mantra of a responsible traveler,” he adds.